waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 3. Mt.
 Moon Exploration Notes
 *   **Objective:** Find the two fossils and the exit to Cerulean City.
 *   **Failed Hypothesis:** The fossils are NOT located behind the Super Nerd at (25, 32) on Mt.
 Moon 1F.
 That path is a dead end.

+*   **Traversal Mechanic:** I can step up from a 'ground' tile to an adjacent 'elevated_ground' tile, even without 'steps'.
+This seems to be a special case for certain warp tiles.